Health (film)

-HealtH (also known as Health and H.E.A.L.T.H.) is a 1980 American ensemble comedy film, the fifteenth feature project from director Robert Altman.
+HealtH (also known as Health and H.E.A.L.T.H.) is a 1980 American ensemble comedy film, the seventeenth feature project from director Robert Altman.
 It stars Carol Burnett, Glenda Jackson, James Garner, Lauren Bacall, and Paul Dooley, and was written by Altman, Dooley and Frank Barhydt.
 The film's title is an acronym for "Happiness, Energy, and Longevity through Health".

 A parody and satire of the U.S. political scene of the time, HealtH is set at a health food convention at a Florida luxury hotel, where a powerful political organization is deciding on a new president.
 The election is rife with backroom deals and scandal; a businessman, Colonel Cody, is out to rig the votes and the outcome.
 Dick Cavett and Dinah Shore, two television talk show personalities of the time, are mentioned prominently in the film.

 HealtH was made by Robert Altman's company, Lion's Gate Films (no relation to Lionsgate Films), in early 1979.
 It was the director's last film for the 20th Century-Fox studio, which shelved its official release for over two years.
 Despite this, it received festival showings and a brief Los Angeles run during 1980.
 The film was broadcast on various U.S. television stations over the years, including The Movie Channel and Fox Movie Channel, but it has never been issued on home video.